 *If you have both Preschool/Pre-K and student(s) in K-8, your Family Fundraising Goal would be $275 for your entire family.

 St. Margaret Regional School has a strict dress code for students.
 Specifics regarding the dress code can be found in the Parent/Student Handbook.
 Uniforms can be purchased through Flynn & O’Hara Uniforms or obtained through our School’s Uniform Exchange Program.

 Bus Transportation is available from the following public high school districts: Deptford and West Deptford.
 Transportation reimbursement is available from the following districts: Clearview, Greenwich (Gibbstown), Glassboro, Delsea and Washington Township.
 Note: Pitman, Woodbury, Woodbury Heights and Paulsboro students are responsible for their own transportation.

-St. Margaret Regional School also offers Early Morning and After Care programs.
-These programs are available for all students K-8th grades.
-Early Morning Care is available beginning at 6:45 A.M. and After Care runs from dismissal until 6:00 PM.
+St. Margaret Regional School also offers an Early Morning and an After Care program for students.
+Both programs are available for all students K-8th.
+Before Care begins at 6:30 AM.
+The After Care Program runs from dismissal until 6:00 PM.
 Students have the opportunity to engage in games, work on homework, or other projects.
 Click here for the forms.
-Contact Paula Wiest for more information.
+For Early Morning care, contact Debra Reola.
+For After Care, contact Paula Wiest for more information.